Logging

 provider.SetLoggerProc(new LoggerProc(someObj.SomeMethod), IntPtr.Zero);

-reference from being garbage-collected only until the SetLoggerProc
+The CLR protects the LoggerProc reference from being garbage-collected only until the SetLoggerProc methods exits

 (which happens almost instantly).
 The CLR does not and cannot know that the reference will be used later and so it will